Promises of Continuity: G2-Dyads

 Focus of Binding: The betterment of a person's character or soul.

 What is at Stake: Cultivation aims at an inner refinement and sometimes enlightenment of the higher self (PsH4G35).
-The end result should be an inner nobility within the character.
+The result is a spiritual purification and an inner nobility.

 Dysfunction: Pursuit of cultivation may become a form of indulgence and provide an escape from the rigours of everyday life.

 Consequence of Absence: Without appropriate cultivation, a person will remain uncultured, unrefined and unenlightened.
-The effect when attempting the impossible will depend on the nature of the challenge, but in general a philosophical outlook will be helpful.
+This leads to a lack of subtlety and a failure to capture nuances.

-G1-hopingappears to be a matter of personal assertion directed outwards to others who it is assumed will respond to the intrinsic positivity.
+G1-hoping appears to involve assertion independently directed outwards to others who, it is assumed, will respond to the intrinsic positivity.

-By contrast, the G2-determination is directed inwards to oneself but dependent on confirmation from others that they are reassured.
+By contrast, the G2-determination involves assertion directed inwards to oneself but dependent on confirmation from others that they respect the promise and are reassured.

 ClosedSee Table Summary for Overview and Comparison